hypergonial/hikari-arc/docs/guides/dependency_injection.md

         return 0
 ```

-Let's say our app has two configurations, a "testing mode" where we want our "database" to simply return fake values, and a "production mode" where it actually connects to a real database and fetches values from it.
+Let's say your app has two configurations, a "testing mode" where you want your "database" to simply return fake values, and a "production mode" where it actually connects to a real database and fetches values from it.
 If your code relies on the concrete implementation of `ProductionDatabase` or `MockDatabase`, it is hard to switch it out on the fly, however if your code only depends on `Database`, you can effectively swap out which underlying implementation of `Database` it is using, and your code continues to work!

 === "Gateway"